Ancient Paintings of India

-Rajput painting originated in the royal states of Rajasthan, somewhere around the late 16th and early 17th century.
+Rajput painting originated in the royal states of Rajasthan, somewhere around the late 16th and early 17th centuries.
 The Mughals ruled almost all the princely states of Rajasthan at that time and because of this; most of the schools of Rajput painting in India reflect strong Mughal influence.

 Tanjore Painting is one of the most popular forms of classical South Indian painting.
 It is the native art form of Thanjavur (also known as Tanjore) city of Tamil Nadu.
-The dense composition, surface richness and vibrant colors of Indian Thanjavur Paintings distinguish them from the other types of paintings.
+The dense composition, surface richness, and vibrant colors of Indian Thanjavur Paintings distinguish them from the other types of paintings.